sourcegraph/handbook/content/ops/bizops/customer_ops_tools.md

 - run small scripts to populate cookie variables on info.sourcegraph.com ("Populate info forms with anonymousUid and sourceURL)
 - add conversion actions (i.e. actions that we want to measure as a conversion/success) for non-Google ads (e.g. LinkedIn and Bing)

+## Linking to customer or prospect names in public places

+It's often useful to include a customer or prospect name in a public RFC, GitHub issue, or other publicly-viewable place.
+In order to do so without leaking this information to the public, we use a private [Customer/Prospect Names Mapping Index](https://docs.google.com/spreadsheets/d/1OEhzdMSlkGOaWyGKwdiAGlirsKKj9EN45Izn7kdKNTg/edit#) Google sheet.

+To use it, copy a link to the cell with the name you want to include, and use that link in place of the customer name.
+For example, if the customer was "Sourcegraph", you might write: "We heard from [this customer](https://docs.google.com/spreadsheets/d/1OEhzdMSlkGOaWyGKwdiAGlirsKKj9EN45Izn7kdKNTg/edit#gid=0&range=A1901) that...".

+Anyone can add new customers or prospects to the bottom of the index as necessary.

 ## Addendum

 More useful links for the HubSpot to Salesforce integration: